One Piece (2023 TV series)

-One Piece (Note: Colloquially known as One Piece Live Action to differentiate from the anime series.) (stylized in all caps) is a fantasy adventure television series developed by Matt Owens and Steven Maeda for Netflix.
-The series is a live-action adaptation of the 1997 manga series by Eiichiro Oda, who serves as creative consultant for the show.
-It is produced by Kaji Productions and Shueisha, who also publishes the manga.
-The series stars an ensemble cast including Iñaki Godoy, Emily Rudd, Mackenyu, Jacob Gibson, and Taz Skylar as the members of the Straw Hat Pirates.
+One Piece (stylized in all caps) is a fantasy adventure television series developed by Matt Owens and Steven Maeda for Netflix.
+The series is a live-action adaptation of the 1997 Japanese manga series One Piece by Eiichiro Oda, who also serves as a creative consultant.
+It is produced by Kaji Productions and Shueisha, the manga's publisher.
+The series stars Iñaki Godoy, Emily Rudd, Mackenyu, Jacob Romero Gibson, Taz Skylar, and Mikaela Hoover as the Straw Hat Pirates; other members of the main cast including Morgan Davies, Vincent Regan, Jeff Ward, Charithra Chandran, Lera Abova, Joe Manganiello, and Sendhil Ramamurthy.

+One Piece received a straight-to-series order in January 2020, and filming occurred between January and August 2022.
+The first season was released in its entirety on Netflix on August 31, 2023.
+Two weeks after its release, Netflix renewed the series for a second season, with scripts completed by September 2023, though filming was delayed by the SAG-AFTRA strike.
+The season, titled Into the Grand Line, was later filmed between June and December 2024, and it was released on March 10, 2026.
+In August 2025, Netflix renewed the series for a third season, which went into production in November 2025, ahead of the second season's premiere.
+The season, titled The Battle of Alabasta, is expected to premiere in 2027.

-The first season was released on Netflix on August 31, 2023, receiving positive reviews from critics and fans alike, praising the performances, writing, visual effects, and faithfulness to the source material.
-Several outlets have characterized the production as one of the best live-action adaptations of a manga or anime series.
+The series has received positive reviews from critics and fans, with praise for its performances, visuals, action sequences, humor, and faithfulness to the source material.
+Many critics considered the series to be one of the best live-action adaptations of a manga or anime.
 One Piece was the most-watched Netflix show (among individual series seasons) during the second half of 2023.
-Two weeks after its release, Netflix renewed the series for a second season, which began filming in June 2024, and is scheduled to premiere on March 10, 2026.
-In August 2025, Netflix renewed the series for a third season, ahead of the second season's premiere.

 Premise

-The series follows the adventures of the Straw Hat Pirates as they pursue their individual goals together and seek the "One Piece"; a legendary treasure found and hidden by the former "King of the Pirates", Gold Roger.
+The series follows the adventures of Monkey D. Luffy and the Straw Hat Pirates as they pursue their individual goals together and seek the "One Piece"; a legendary treasure found and hidden by the former "King of the Pirates", Gold Roger.
+But in order to achieve their goal, they must travel the seas to strange islands, avoid capture from the marines, meet new allies and fight various foes who possess unique abilities from eating Devil Fruits.